slavaim/MacOSX-Network-Sockets-Filter/README.md

     } // end for
 ```

 This buffer indices are provided to a user mode client with each data notification as `notification.eventData.inputoutput.buffers` array that contains indicies of buffers with data for a request.
-The buffers are shared with the user mode client by calling `IOConnectMapMemory` with `kt_NkeAclTypeSocketDataBase+index` where indes is in the range `[0,kt_NkeSocketBuffersNumber - 1]` , this results in calling the filter's `NkeIOUserClient::clientMemoryForType`
+The buffers are shared with the user mode client by calling `IOConnectMapMemory` with `kt_NkeAclTypeSocketDataBase+index` where the index is in the range `[0,kt_NkeSocketBuffersNumber - 1]` , this results in calling the filter's `NkeIOUserClient::clientMemoryForType`

 ```
 IOReturn